RichardScottOZ/subsurface/README.rst

 DataHub for geoscientific data in Python.
 Two main purposes:

-+ Unify geometric data into data objects (using numpy arrays as memory representation) that all the packages of the stack understand
++ Unify geometric data into data objects (using numpy arrays as the memory representation) that all the packages of the stack understand

 + Basic interactions with those data objects:
     + Write/Read
-    + Categorized/Meta data
+    + Categorized/Metadata
     + Visualization